wykhuh/nerdycreativity/content/blog/2025-06-23-pdfviewer-eleventy.md

 npm install
 ```

-Build the legacy version.
+Then I built the legacy version.

 ```bash
 npx gulp generic-legacy
 ```

-This will generate `pdf.js` and `pdf.worker.js` in the `build/generic-legacy/build/` directory.
-Copy `pdf.js` and `pdf.worker.js` to `/public/lib/pdfjs/generic-legacy/build`.
+This generated `pdf.js` and `pdf.worker.js` in the `build/generic-legacy/build/` directory.
+I copied `pdf.js` and `pdf.worker.js` to `/public/lib/pdfjs/generic-legacy/build`.

 Then I put the code to create a viewer in `public/lib/pdfviewer.js`.
 The code is based on PDF.js [Prev/Next example](https://jsfiddle.net/pdfjs/wagvs9Lf/) and [mobile viewer example](https://github.com/mozilla/pdf.js/tree/master/examples/mobile-viewer).